Collab-Barco-Solar/poente-boards/electric_project/telemetria_hardware/2020/Base Material/Current Sensing/Current from MPPT/Circuit_Projec_Notes.md

 #### Filter Design Definition

 Thus, based on the ACS758 impedance boundaries the filter must have a resistance equal or greater than 4.7 k<span>&#8486;</span> which implies in a limitation in the rate of readings from the ADC (SAR's ADC's).
-To mantaing this limitation as low as possible, the value of the resistor will be 4.7 k<span>&#8486;</span>.
-And the filter will cut of frequency of 338.63 Hz, achieved using a 100 nF capacitor.
+To mantaing this limitation as low as possible, the value of the resistor will be 4.7 k<span>&#8486;</span> and the filter will cut of frequency of 338.63 Hz, achieved using a 100 nF capacitor.